 Coming up, we expect Atlanta and Seattle to continue to battle for the 2017 MLS attendance crown, as they both have the capability to draw huge crowds throughout the season — even after Atlanta moves to the new downtown Mercedes-Benz Stadium.

 All attendance figures come from the MLS website.
-Image courtesy Atlanta United.
+Image courtesy San Jose Earthquake.